DamoM73/turtle_vid_tute/lesson_3.md

 ### Replace magic numbers

-Look at code for an interated square
+Look at code for an iterated square

 ```python
 import turtle